umoba/901E_pushback/README.md

 Updated the intake file based on Config.prematches.skillsMode, where the bool determines whether the mode is skills, and then decreases the outtake of the upper goal based on the bool value.

+12.20
+Created a getState() function for the Intake class for better logic creation using the intake(int state) function with autonomated state control outside.